jsnider3/jsnider3.github.io/_posts/2016-1-3-pandemonium.markdown

 to Istanbul until we've built six of them, which means it's impossible to solely go through the optimal layouts.
-Furthermore, unless one of the players is the operations expert it's unlikely we can build research stations in the optimal locations at will.{% fn_ref 5 %}
-What we want now is a ranking of which cities are the best for research centers and a separation of them into regions where we understand that it's never a good deal to put two research centers in the same region.
+Furthermore, unless one of the players is the operations expert it's unlikely we can build research stations in the optimal locations at will.[^5] What we want now is a ranking of which cities are the best for research centers and a separation of them into regions where we understand that it's never a good deal to put two research centers in the same region.